 - 1. The expenses incurred on contract are written on the debit side of contract A/c for e.g., Material, Labour, Direct expenses, Indirect expenses, Subcontract cost etc. - 2.
 If any material loss or theft in a contract, it should be recorded in the credit side of Contract A/c as in the name of Profit & Loss A/c. - 3.
 If any material and plant sold in the contract the sales price is written on the credit side of Contract A/c and then calculated the profit of loss and it is transferred to P & L A/c.
-If profit is there, it should be appeared on the debit side of P & L A/c, and loss should be appeared on the credit side of P & L A/c - 4.
+If profit is there, it should be appeared on the debit side of P & L A/c, and loss should be appeared on the credit side of P & L A/c, and loss should be appeared on the credit side of P & L A/c. - 4.
 Material at site, plant at site, stores at site should be written on the credit side of Contract A/c - 5.
 If only depreciation of plant is given in the sum, then depreciation is written on the debit side of Contract A/c - 6.
-If work certified amount is not given in the sum, then, following formula is used for calculating work certified amount -

-Work Certified = $\frac{Cash\ received\ x\ 100}{\%\ of\ cash\ received}$

-7. Depreciation is calculated by following formula when rate of depreciation is not given -
+If work certified amount is not given in the sum, then, following formula is used for calculating work certified amount - Work Certified = $\frac{Cash received \times 100}{\% of cash received}$ - 7.
+Depreciation is calculated by following formula when rate of depreciation is not given Per hour Rate = Cost of plant

-$Per hour Rate = \frac{Cost \ of \ plant}{Estimated \ working \ life \ of \ plant}$ $Per hour Rate = \frac{Cost \ of \ plant - Scrap \ value}{Estimated \ working \ life \ of \ plant}$
+$Per hour Rate = \frac{Estimated working life of plant}{Cost of plant - Scrap value}$ Estimated working life of plant